yacineMahdid/deep-learning-model-explained/resnet/README.md

 res_scripted = scripted_predictor(batch)
 ```

-Let's look at the breakdown of each section:
+Let's look at the breakdown of each sections:
 **1. Import**
 ```python
 from torchvision.models import resnet18, ResNet18_Weights
 ```
+**Highlight:**

-On the part above, we are importing two element from the model library we will be exploring:
+We are importing two element from the model library we will be exploring:
-- resnet18 : the main entry point to build a resnet model
+- `resnet18` : the main entry point to build a resnet model
-- ResNet18_Weights : the training weights reproduced from the main paper mentioned above.
+- `ResNet18_Weights` : the training weights reproduced from the main paper "[Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385)"

 **2. Model Creation**